We're all now spending a lot more time at home than we might like, which is why staying as physically active as possible

 Official advice is that you can now go outside more than once a day for exercise.
 You can exercise alone, with members of your household, or, in parts of the country where there are no local restrictions, with up to five other people from different households while keeping two metres apart at all times

-But with lockdown still in force in different parts of the country, this inevitably means all our routines are changing.
+But with elements of lockdown still in force in different parts of the country, this inevitably means all our routines are changing.